Undercliffe Cemetery: The Undercliffe Cemetery Conservation Area

 and properties on Undercliffe Old Road named Westfield Crescent and West View—all these properties now constitute the Undercliffe Cemetery Conservation Area (1984), one of nearly 60 such areas in Bradford.
+In 2025, the site was designated as a local nature reserve.

 The Undercliffe Cemetery Charity

 The site is owned by the City of Bradford Metropolitan District Council but is operated and maintained by the 'Undercliffe Cemetery Charity' and their volunteers, and it is still an operational cemetery with ongoing burials.

 Approximately 30 monuments are cleaned each year to remove dirt and graffiti.